assiro/uub-operative-system/README.md

 uub.bin is the RAW file of entire flash memory.
 You need uub.bin just only for empty UUB's flash memory.

-To upgrade to new one version you need: image.ub and fpga.bit
+To upgrade to new version you need: image.ub and fpga.bit

 Command is : uub-update <ip number> - ip number is your TFTP Server